IlonaKot/srt_paradigm/README.md

 - Psychtoolbox 3 (the code was run with version 3.0.11)
 - MATLAB (tested with version 2014b.
 It might work with octave, but I haven't tried it)
-- **Eyelink Plus 1000** system--the code needs to be modified if you plan to use it with other eye-tracking systems.
+- **Eyelink Plus 1000** system—the code needs to be modified if you plan to use it with other eye-tracking systems.

 Also, you won't find stimuli in this repository as I do not have the